-A process which includes the designation of a primary worker whose responsibilities include the ongoing assessment of the client and his/her problems, ongoing adjustment of the treatment plan, linking to and coordination of required services, monitoring and support, developing and implementing the discharge plan, and advocating for the client.
-Case management services are offered regardless where the individual is in the system.Community Treatment
+A process that includes the designation of a worker whose primary responsibilities include the ongoing assessment of the client and his/her problems, ongoing adjustment of the treatment plan, linking to and coordination of required services, monitoring and support, developing and implementing the discharge plan, and advocating for the client.Centralized/Coordination Access

-A specific non-residential service to meet the needs of individuals with concurrent disorders.
-This service may be offered either through a structured day/evening program or community treatment.
-These services are usually part of broader hospital services and employ physicians, nurses and staff specializing in the treatment of concurrent disorders.Residential Treatment
+This is a specific, non-residential service to meet the needs of individuals with concurrent disorders.
+This service may be offered either through a structured Community Day/Evening Treatment, or Community Treatment program.
+These services are usually part of broader hospital services and employ physicians, nurses, and staff specializing in the treatment of concurrent disorders.Community Treatment

-Assistance with voluntary withdrawal from alcohol and/or other drugs to clients who are under the influence of these substances and/or in withdrawal or otherwise in crisis directly related to these substances.
-Clients may be simultaneously accessing residential support services, or they may be residing in their home, the home of a significant other or in another community setting, supervised or unsupervised.
+Community Withdrawal Management programs provide assistance with voluntary withdrawal from alcohol and/or other drugs to clients who are under the influence of these substances and/or in withdrawal, or otherwise in crisis directly related to these substances.
+Clients may be simultaneously accessing residential support services, or they may be residing in their home, the home of a significant other, or in another community setting– supervised or unsupervised.
 Care may be provided with or without the aid of drug therapy and/or other medical interventions.
 Additional support such as discharge planning and early recovery education is provided.Residential Medical/Psychiatric Treatment